aleksandrgaranin/bots-will-never-win/README.md

 ## CORS

-To get around the CORS ERROR I used:
+To get around the CORS ERROR I used proxy server:
  [https://cors-anywhere.herokuapp.com/]
 This API enables cross-origin requests to anywhere.

+#### Sometimes this proxy is unstable

 ## This App is Completed and I had a lot of fun.